eviltrapgod/Scrcpy-Auto/README.md

    ```bash
    python3 main.py
    ```
-   or start
+   or start `main.py` in Your file manager
-6. Follow the console menu: just enter the number of the action you want.
+7. Follow the console menu: just enter the number of the action you want.

-7. I recommend turning off the command list display when starting, otherwise it becomes difficult to understand anything in the console.
+8. I recommend turning off the command list display when starting, otherwise it becomes difficult to understand anything in the console.

 ## Wishes